Q: Who should attend?

 Q: What accessibility features will be available at this event?

 The Sheraton has a range of accessibility features.
 Scroll to the “Property” section of the Sheraton’s home page for a full description of features.

 Q: I am unable to attend this event in person.
 Are there virtual options?

 No live-streaming or virtual participation will be available for this year’s Summit.
 However, video recordings, session transcripts, slides, and related resources will be made available here as soon as possible after the Summit is over.
 To receive email updates when new Summit materials are available, subscribe to The Climate Center’s bi-weekly newsletter.

 Q: Will this event be held again?

-Eventee is an app we use to help manage the California Climate Policy Summit.
+Whova is an app we use to help manage the California Climate Policy Summit.
 Please download the free app to have access to the most up-to-date information about the agenda, speakers, and other relevant event information.
-You can also use Eventee to network in real-time with other attendees.
-Download it for Apple here and for Android here.
+You can also use Whova to network in real time with other attendees.
+Download the mobile app through your phone.

 Q: What should I wear?